gallantries/video-library/docs/events/smorgasbord2/recording.md

 title: Video Recording Tips & Tricks
 ---

-Below are some suggestions/tips for recording the video tutorials.
-Note that these are **just suggestions**, if you prefer something different that is fine too!
+Below are some guidelines for recording the video:

 ## General

+**The video should cover how to do the tutorial(s)**

+- Cover what you do in Galaxy step-by-step
+- Discuss the results in depth, avoid just saying "click here, click here, ok you're done"
+- Oftentimes, instructors put Galaxy on one screen (recorded), and their materials on the other screen (not recorded) and just record how they interact with Galaxy to achieve the desired result(s).
+But if you have individual graphs or questions to discuss in your materials you might want to switch back and forth between the materials and Galaxy.

-- **It doesn't have to be perfect!!**
+**It doesn't have to be perfect!!**

 - Don't worry if things go wrong in Galaxy or you misspeak etc, this would happen during a live workshop too and is totally ok!
+- Do not feel pressured to cut this out, a lot of us will be leaving those misspeaks in.

-## Technical
+## Technical Guidelines

 1. Start a [Zoom](https://zoom.us/) call with yourself, record that.
    - For Mac users, QuickTime Player is also a nice option.
-   - Have another preference?
+   - Have another preference like OBS?
 Totally ok too!
+   - We recommend zoom to folks new to video production as it is the easiest to get started and produces quite small file sizes.

 2. Do a short **test recording** first
    - Is the **audio quality** good enough?